FACN7/ma-reactproject/README.md

-At this week we bulid the tic-tac toy game using raect if you are exited to try it go down and follow the instructions have fun.
+At this week we built the tic-tac toy game using raect if you are exited to try it go down follow the instructions and have fun.

 ![](https://media.giphy.com/media/liPWsOQDyLj7W/giphy.gif)

-## :floppy_disk:To start the project from your command line insert these instructions :
+## :floppy_disk: To start the project from your command line insert these instructions :

 ```d
 > git clone https://github.com/FACN7/ma-reactproject.git